jake-dame/reductor/report/report.md

 Admittedly, this project focuses purely on **European art music**.
 It cannot handle different scales, microtonality, instruments, notations, forms, etc., of non-European art music.

 This is because European art music is what my training is in, and what my passion is.
-I simply don't know enough about other classical musics, so much so, that I don't even know if reduction would apply in other cultures' classical musics.
+I simply don't know enough about other classical musics - so much so, that I don't even know if reduction would apply in other classical musics.

 It's a narrowly focused program, to be sure.
-But if there were applications in other musics, and another developer wanted to work on additions, I would be all for that.
+But if there were applications in other musics, and another developer with the respective background/training wanted to work on additions, I would be all for that.

 ### Terminology: Reduction

 I want to take a moment to discuss terminology (mostly because I like terminology, but also because there are some implications regarding the project).

 In the music world, "reduction" is 99% of the time used in the context of "a piano reduction."
-As in, taking a non-piano piano piece and making it for the piano.
-Less so, but still common, and referring to the same exact thing, is "orchestral reduction".
+As in, taking a non-piano piece and making it for the piano.
+Less so, but still common (and referring to the same exact thing) is "orchestral reduction".

+So is it **piano** reduction or **orchestral** reduction?
 It just depends on how pedantic you want to be about the qualifier: is it the piano part being reduced (no), or the non-piano part being reduced (yes).
 So technically speaking, a "piano reduction" is a misnomer.

 Personally, I don't really care and I think I have always said "piano reduction".
 It wasn't until this project that I actually thought about this.

-When you're writing a program for months that aims to reduce symphonic works, string quartets, accompanied sonatas, etc., it feels kind of mismatched to call it a "piano reduction," and not a "reduction *for* piano."
-One is much easier to say, though.
+Turns out, when you're writing a program for months that aims to reduce symphonic works, string quartets, accompanied sonatas, etc., it feels kind of unnatural to call it a "piano reduction," and not a "reduction *for* piano."
+One is way easier to say and converse about, though.

-Of course, the subject of the reduction is not always "orchestral", so "orchestral reduction" is itself a non-ideal generalization.
+(Of course, the subject of the reduction is not always "orchestral", so "orchestral reduction" is itself a non-ideal generalization.)

 If I had to describe the purpose of the program in the most accurate and pedantic way:

-	Reductor aims to produce a reduction of a non-piano work so that it is suitable for a solo pianist to play.
+	Reductor aims to produce a reduction of a non-piano work that it is suitable for a solo pianist to play.

-For the rest of this section, however, I will use the casual *piano* reduction, and *piano* transcription, etc.
+For the rest of this section, however, I will use the casual *piano* reduction, *piano* transcription, etc.

-### Reduction vs. Transcription vs. Other Related Concepts
+### Reduction vs. Transcription and Friends

-Disregarding what the words themselves mean outside of music, these terms have yet more connotations and usage-based meanings than what their dictionary definitions dictate.
+Disregarding what the next few terms mean outside of music, they have slightly different usage in music than what their dictionary definitions dictate.

-For instance, when hearing "transcription", it might conjure the notion of *exact* relocation of information from one medium to another, e.g. RNA transcription or what a stenographer does in a courtroom.
+For instance, when hearing "transcription", it might conjure the notion of *exact* relocation of information from one medium to another, e.g., RNA transcription, or voice-to-text transcription.

-You might be surprised to find that piano "**transcriptions**" in the musical sense can imply a quite a wide range of artistic liberty.
-Novel asides and segues are added in; the score might be interpolated with runs and fioraturas (fancy runs); themes might even be independently developed.
-Many transcriptions are of "too large" of works (e.g. an entire 3-hour opera, condensed down into a 20-minute solo piano concert work), and be closer aligned with a "medley".
+You might be surprised to find that a musical **transcription** can imply quite a wide range of artistic liberty upon the source material.
+Novel asides and segues between sections might be added; the score might be interpolated with runs and fioraturas (fancy runs); themes might even be independently developed!
+Many transcriptions are of works too large to make a reasonable transcription that people would actually want to hear in a performance.
+Instead, just highlights might be extracted and sewn together - more like a "medley" of selections rather than an exact transcription of the source material.

+It's in the listed properties above that takes a transcription and potentially sub-categorizes it into other popular compositional styles within the transcription family:
++ A **fantasy**, which actually refers to 2 disparate types of composition:
+  + A standalone, original composition, having nothing to do with transcription or any external work, and dating back to the organ fantasias of Bach, etc. Beethoven and Mozart wrote some famous ones too.
+  + The type of work that I'm talking about here (a transcription, essentially).
+It has the connotation of taking the most amount of liberty in all the works discussed in this section..
+In the 19th Century, with the rise of the "pianist-composer-virtuoso", these individuals started writing pieces following the formula of "Fantasy on a Theme by Bellini" or "Fantasy on the opera Norma".
++ A **paraphrase**
+  + Pretty much what it sounds like in its "loose quotation" dictionary definition, but with music; also, pretty much just a Liszt thing

+Other related terms that are more-or-less synonymous with fantasy or transcription include **rhapsody** (e.g. Rachmaninoff's [*Rhapsody on a Theme of Paganini*](https://www.youtube.com/watch?v=ThTU04p3drM) from the latter composer's [24th Caprice](https://www.youtube.com/watch?v=PZ307sM0t-0)) and **theme and variations** when its based on another composer's work (e.g. Chopin's [*Variations on "Là ci darem la mano"*](https://www.youtube.com/watch?v=_BiMnduoOcE) from an [aria](https://youtu.be/SJRZxSclj70?si=tq8yeU-iKm2QmWrk&t=50) in Mozart's *Don Giovanni*).

+Aside: Transcriptions et al. usually refer to their respective composers with hyphenation.
+The order is usually based on convention/tradition, such as: the Bach-Busoni Chaconne (**Busoni**'s transcription of the Chaconne from the 2nd violin Partita by **Bach**) or the Liszt-Beethoven symphonies (reversed).

-An **arrangement** doesn't need a whole lot of explanation, as its pretty familiar to even musicians who are not neck-deep in classical mumbo jumbo.
+Finally, an **arrangement** doesn't need a whole lot of explanation, as its pretty familiar to even musicians who are not fully immersed in classical mumbo-jumbo.
 It is the term with the least amount of "rules" or connotations.
-Some piece can be arranged for piano duet, or two guitars, etc. You just take a piece and make it playable for some other instrument or group of instruments.
-You might add in all sorts of stuff as well, there are no strict rules.
+Take some piece, and it can be arranged for piano duet, or two guitars, etc. You might add in all sorts of stuff as well, there are no strict rules.
 There is no shortage of YouTube videos of people making piano arrangements for the Interstellar soundtrack, or Michael Jackson songs, or what have you.

-A **fantasy** actually refers to two disparate types of compositions: a standalone, original composition (having nothing to do with transcription or any external work), as well as a type of work that is more akin to a transcription - but with even more liberty taken with the transcribing.
-It dates back to the Fantasias of the Baroque era (Bach wrote a handful, and are some of his greatest works).
-Beethoven and Mozart wrote some famous ones too.
-In the 19th Century, with the rise of the "pianist-composer-virtuoso", these individuals started writing pieces following the formula of "Fantasy on a Theme by Bellini" or "Fantasy on the opera Norma".

-Aside: Transcriptions usually refer to their respective composers with hyphenation.
-The order is usually based on convention/tradition, such as: the Bach-Busoni Chaconne (Busoni's transcription of the Chaconne from the 2nd violin Partita by Bach) or the Liszt-Beethoven symphonies (backwards).

-Other related terms that are more-or-less synonymous with fantasy or transcription include **rhapsody** (e.g. Rachmaninoff's [*Rhapsody on a Theme of Paganini*](https://www.youtube.com/watch?v=ThTU04p3drM) from the latter composer's [24th Caprice](https://www.youtube.com/watch?v=PZ307sM0t-0)), **paraphrase** (e.g. Liszt's *Concert Paraphrase on Rigoletto* from Verdi's opera), or **theme and variations** (e.g. Chopin's [*Variations on "Là ci darem la mano"*](https://www.youtube.com/watch?v=_BiMnduoOcE) from an [aria](https://youtu.be/SJRZxSclj70?si=tq8yeU-iKm2QmWrk&t=50) in Mozart's *Don Giovanni*).

 ### The "Veracity" of Transcriptions and Kin

 There is some amount of pearl-clutching in the piano competition or formal jury world as to whether or not it is "proper" to include a transcription in a concert program.
 A lot of that depends on tradition and convention.
-Some pieces are considered absolutely okay, and are taken seriously as concert/competition works, like the Bach-Busoni Chaconne (a competition mainstay).
+Some pieces are considered absolutely okay, and are taken as serious concert/competition works (e.g., the Bach-Busoni Chaconne - a competition mainstay).

 But the Liszt-Beethoven symphonies... not so much.

 A reduction is the workhorse, functional sibling of the other composition types, which are more for concert performance.
 A pianist might use a reduction of the score for Swan Lake during ballet rehearsals; a conductor might use a reduction for the musical "Fiddler on the Roof" to conduct off of in performance.
 They are meant to exactly show what is going on in the full score, but condensed onto a single grand staff.
 Reductions may even include unplayable notes in a smaller font, with directions as to which instrument is playing.
 They are more for utility than for performance.

-All of Bach's solo harpsichord concertos (back then, "concerto" had a different meaning than how we typically think of concertos - soloist + orchestra) were just solo keyboard arrangements of orchestral works by Vivaldi, Marcello, et al. Those works are very much in the spirit of reduction rather than fantasy or transcription.
+All of Bach's solo harpsichord concertos (back then, "concerto" had a different meaning than how we typically think of a concerto - soloist + orchestra) were just solo keyboard arrangements of orchestral works by Vivaldi, Marcello, et al. Those works are very much in the spirit of reduction rather than fantasy or transcription.
 However, today they are considered standalone works.

 There is a lot of variety/context, convention/tradition, and other factors at play, ultimately, on whether something is "just" a transcription or not!
 Most important at that point is one's own opinion.
 If you like it, then it's cool.